JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 ## Efficiency

 * Our main goal is conciseness, but in some cases efficiency does matter
-* So, here is an initial discussion of some efficiency issues in FP; more later as well
+* We already discussed this issue a bit (e.g. cons vs append, tail recursion), here is a bit more and we will cover even more later.

 ### Tail recursion

+* We largely covered this earlier
 * A tail-recursive function is a function where there is no work to do after returning from recursive calls
   - Just bubble up the result
 * Observe: since there is no need to mark the call point to resume from, no stack is needed!